runtimeverification/proof-checker/README.md

 For installing Rust, you need to install Cargo, the Rust package manager.
 You can do this by following the instructions [here](https://www.rust-lang.org/tools/install).

-For managint Python dependencies, we use [poetry](https://python-poetry.org/).
+For managing Python dependencies, we use [poetry](https://python-poetry.org/).
 You can install it by following the instructions [here](https://python-poetry.org/docs/#installation).

 The rest can be installed with `make build` command.